 The best whale watching in Iceland is undoubtedly out of Husavik.
 That being said, each whale-watching port has unique factors that may override the quality of the whale-watching experience in Husavik.

-For avid whale watchers who want to see less commonly spotted animals around the world, then a tour from the Snaefellsnes peninsula wins out.
+For avid whale watchers who want to see less commonly spotted animals around the world, a tour from the Snaefellsnes peninsula wins out.

 Whales in Icelandic Folklore and Sagas